terra-money/classic-core/README.md

 ## What is Terra?

-**[Terra](https://terra.money)** is a blockchain protocol that provides fundamental infrastructure for a decentralized economy and enables open participation in the creation of new financial primitives to power the innovation of money.
+**[Terra](https://terra.money)** is a public, open-source blockchain protocol that provides fundamental infrastructure for a decentralized economy and enables open participation in the creation of new financial primitives to power the innovation of money.

 The Terra blockchain is secured by distributed consensus on staked asset Luna, and natively supports the issuance of price-tracking stablecoins (TerraKRW, TerraUSD, etc.) algorithmically pegged to major world currencies.
-Smart contracts on Terra run on WebAssembly and can take advantage of core modules like on-chain swaps, price oracle, and staking rewards to power modern DeFi apps.
+Smart contracts on Terra run on WebAssembly and take advantage of core modules such as on-chain swaps, price oracle, and staking rewards to power modern DeFi apps.
 Through dynamic fiscal policy managed by community governance, Terra is an evolving, democratized economy directed by its users.

 **Terra Core** is the reference implementation of the Terra protocol, written in Golang.
 Terra Core is built atop [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and uses [Tendermint](https://github.com/tendermint/tendermint) BFT consensus.
 If you intend to work on Terra Core source, it is recommended that you familiarize yourself with the concepts in those projects.